Control room with a high flexibility

-The overall idea at Omnivox is to keep a flexible approach and make possible for you to work in any way you feel comfortable with.
-You can choose between analogue and digital recording.
-Bring whatever equipment you need from your own studio or use our gear.
+The overall idea for the whole studio is to keep a flexible approach.
+To make it possible for you to work in any way you feel comfortable with.

 Differences

 The analog recording process differs greatly from the digital one.
 Analog recording is a bit like performing without a safety net.
 In the digital domain it’s easy to edit anything and to undo decisions.
 In analog it’s quite the opposite.
 Which makes everybody, musicians included, more alert.
-When recording analog it is more important making a really great take, simply because it’s not so easy to make changes afterwards.
+When recording analog it is more important making a really great take, simply because it’s always a risky business making punch-ins and to edit the tape by splicing.

 Preparations

 Preparations for analog recording are more extensive than digital recording.
-The tape machine is demagnetized and cleaned several times during a day of recording, 2″ tapes are demagnetized and possibly baked.
+The tape machine is demagnetized and cleaned several times during a day of recording.
+The 2″ tapes are erased and depending on formula also baked.

 If you want to save your tape-recordings in physical form you must bring your own tapes.
-If you are planning to bring your own tapes, always contact us well in advance as the tape machine might need to be calibrated according your tape type.
+Please contact us well in advance for a discussion.

 The 2″ machine at Omnivox is set up for recording with 499-tapes.